story-branch/story_branch/README.md

 ### Old commands

 Story branch was built providing a set of bin commands such as `git story`, `git finish`, `git start` and `git unstart`.
-These will be available still but their use is discouraged as the intention is to provide a CLI.
+These will be available still but are nothing more than an alias for the CLI commands.

 ## Commentary